 - Remind your customers about the perks

 The repetition of trust messages can help boost sales.
-For example: you can always mention about the free shipping, data security, and the let’s say a 10-months warranty right before checkout.
+For example, you can always mention the free shipping, data security, and then let’s say a 10-months warranty right before checkout.

 - Upload your logo to the checkout page